mongodb/docs/source/reference/operators.rst

      for the query.
 As a minimum, you must specify the lower-left and upper-right corners of the box.

-TODO be more explicit about what the box parameters mean.

    - Circles.
 Specify circles in the following form:

      .. code-block:: javascript